-ruskin-justmfastudents@maillist.ox.ac.uk ruskin-mfastudents@maillist.ox.ac.uk ruskin-allstudents@maillist.ox.ac.uk Please be mindful when emailing to a mailing list.
+MFA students + GSA, Course Director, and Course Leader: ruskin-justmfastudents@mailtist.ox.ac.uk MFA students + all MFA staff and tutors: ruskin-mfastudents@maillist.ox.ac.uk All Students (BFA, MFA, DPhil) + staff: ruskin-allstudents@maillist.ox.ac.uk Please be mindful when emailing to a mailing list.
 Students should not use the mailing list to forward information that should be distributed by staff members.
 Please note that any misuse of the mailing lists will result in immediate and permanent removal from the mailing list in question.
 Mailing lists are for the internal communication of news, events and official School business and are designed to be flexible in facilitating communications, while maintaining the security and availability of technology resources, and maintaining consistency and appropriateness of message content and appearance.
-UNIVERSITY CODE OF CONDUCT FOR USING IT FACILITIES The University regulations relating to the use of Information Technology facilities can be found at: http://www.admin.ox.ac.uk/statutes/reg ulations/196-052.shtml E-MAIL Students should use their Oxford email address for all University correspondence.
+UNIVERSITY CODE OF CONDUCT FOR USING IT FACILITIES The University regulations relating to the use of Information Technology facilities can be found at: https://governance.admin.ox.ac.uk/legislation/it-regulations-1-of-2002 E-MAIL Students should use their Oxford email address for all University correspondence.
 WHICH MAILING LIST?